 Timothy married Bertha Powell (b 25 December 1879) in 1905 [Wrexham 1905, 3rd qtr].
-She was the daughter of a Colliery Manager Ioan and Harriet Powell of Broughton, Denbighshire.
+She was the daughter of a Colliery Manager Ioan and Harriet Powell of Broughton, Denbighshire, and taught with Timothy at Brymbo Church School (1899-1905).
 Timothy and Bertha had one son, John Vivian Shelby.
 In November 1908, tragedy struck the household when their eighteen year old maid, Margaret Powell, was burned to death.
 [Herald Cymraeg, 1 Dec 1908].

 The family lived in a big house, Min-y-Graig, high on a hill in Brymbo and Timothy owned property in Wrexham, including adjacent houses, "Penrhos" and "Cymystwyth" (named after the birthplaces of his grandfather, James Owen, and father John Shelby), where the Gill family lived.
 Despite being the youngest son born to John and Sarah, he clearly became highly regarded within the family and someone on whom several of the family depended, not only for the rooves over their heads but also in administrative matters; he was granted probate following the deaths of several family members.